adrb/mqradar/README.md

 ## Example Mosquitto MQTT broker setup

-Basically if you aim at effortless IoT devices configuration, your MQTT server should allow connections without prompting for user name and passwords.
+Basically if you aim at effortless IoT devices configuration, your MQTT server should allow connections from any clients that doesn’t supply a username and passwords.

 Thus "allow_anonymous" should be set to "true".
 But of course you pay the price of lower security.